anolte-DSC/Python_for_Earth_Sciences/README.md

 # Python for Earth Sciences
-This repository is designed as a practical guide to using Python in sciences, especially Earth sciences.
+This repository is designed as a practical guide to using Python in sciences, especially the Earth Sciences.
 It features easy-to-follow examples for scientific analysis and visualization with Python.

 Current sections:
 1. Quickstart Python & Jupyter
-2. Data Visualization
-3. Time Series Analysis and Prediction